Northern Thailand's First English-language theater company

-Tickets for The Amen Corner are 250 baht, at the door only.
+Tickets for The Amen Corner are 250 baht, at the door, AUA Auditorium only.
 Box office opens at 6:00pm; curtain 7:00pm.
 General Admission seating.
 Seating is limited.
 Arrive early!

 Our 2018-19 Season is about to get underway!

-Almost, Maine by John Cariani is slated to run 25-28 October 2018, and is directed by Suman Tharan.
-It comprises nine short scenes that explore love and loss in a remote, mythical almost-town called Almost, Maine.
+Almost, Maine by John Cariani is slated to run 25-28 October 2018.
+Executive Director Suman C. Tharan has assembled a talented creative team to bring you this rollicking romantic comedy.
+Almost, Maine comprises nine short scenes that explore love and loss in a remote, mythical, almost-town called Almost, Maine.
 It premiered at the Portland Stage Company in Portland, Maine in 2004 where it broke box office records and garnered critical acclaim.
 The New York Times called it "...a series of nine amiably absurdist vignettes about love, with a touch of good-natured magic realism...This is a beautifully structured play, with nifty surprise endings (most but not all of them happy) and passing references to characters from other vignettes, which slyly tell us more about them.
 Mr. Cariani describes the play’s subject as ‘falling in and out of love.’
 It is just as much about pain.”

 Founder and Artistic Director Stephan Turner watches open auditions